mingyli/crystal-ball-cup/README.md

     directory.
 You can serve it locally by running `python3 -m http.server` from this directory.
 *   **`etc/`**: Stores miscellaneous assets for this project.

-## sqlite plan

-Let's plan a large change to serve a sqlite database in the web page.
-The database will have the following tables in order to replace the data currently served by the json files:

-- events
-  - schema: event_id, short, precise, outcome
-- responses
-  - schema: respondent, event_id, probability
-- scores
-  - schema: respondent, event_id, score

-The steps involved in this change are

-1. Implement subcommand to create and populate the sqlite database
-2. Update the web page to support interacting with the database